SAP-samples/teched2022-DA280/exercises/4_Story_Building/Readme.md

 ![](/exercises/4_Story_Building/images/screenshot02.png)

 3. Let's also change the underlying data model of the table from the sample content to our own model which we previously created.
-To do so we click on change primary model and select our data model.
+To do so we click on change primary model and select the planning model we created in the TechEd folder in My Files.

 ![](/exercises/4_Story_Building/images/screenshot_add_01.png)